iamstorozhenko/blog-app/README.md

 Features:
 * Create, read, update and delete blog posts
+* Only the user who created a post can edit or delete it
 * Authentication with JWT (JSON Web Tokens)
 * Redux Toolkit for state management
 * Redux Persist for storing data in local storage